Learning Smooth Representation for Unsupervised Domain Adaptation: Learning Smooth Representation

+Although the proposed (\ref{eq5}) looks similar to (\ref{eqv}), there are two essential different points.
+Firstly, according to Theorem~\ref{the1}, $\Phi(\lambda)$ is estimated with respect to a target distribution.
+Thus, (\ref{eq5}) is only conducted for target samples whereas (\ref{eqv}) applies to both source and target distributions.
+Our proposed LSD avoids introducing noise from a source distribution and reduces computational cost.
+Moreover, (\ref{eqv}) requires to seek a point that causes Kullback-Leibler divergence to be largest in a norm-ball neighborhood of each sample.
+Its intuition is that if the worst point in the neighborhood is enforced to satisfy Lipschitz constraint, the whole neighborhood satisfies Lipschitz constraint.
+However, our intuition is that points in the neighborhood of the original target sample are sampled to estimate the probability of $n_\theta$ breaking down a Lipschitz constraint.
+Therefore, (\ref{eq5}) involves every possible point in the neighborhood instead of a single point.

-Although LSD is well-defined, there is still an essential point we should pay more attention.
-Specifically, $r$ is limited only by its norm in (\ref{eq1}) and its direction is ignored.
-In fact, the goal of adding $r$ includes detecting sensitive samples.
-If a ${\bf g}$ is close to the decision boundary and all ${\bf g^{\prime}}$ belong to the same category with ${\bf g}$, it means that the direction of $r$ could not detect sensitive samples.
-In this condition, sensitive samples are not modified to be away from the boundary and a robust margin between target samples and the decision boundary is unable to be formed.
-In order to solve this problem, we propose two plans to produce $r$, an isotropic one and an anisotropic one.
+There is another essential point we should pay attention to.
+Specifically, $r$ is limited only by its norm in (\ref{eq5}) and its direction is ignored.
+In fact, the goal of adding $r$ includes detecting sensitive samples that do not satisfy a local Lipschitz property.
+If all $x+r$ belong to the same category as $x$, it means that the direction of $r$ could not detect sensitive samples.
+In this condition, sensitive samples are not modified to ensure $n_{\theta}$ to be local Lipshitz continuous.
+To solve this problem, we propose two methods to produce $r$, an isotropic one and an anisotropic one as shown in Fig.~\ref{fig:plans}.

-{\bf Isotropic Plan} In the isotropic plan, we draw $r$ from a Gaussian distribution and normalize it to satisfy $r\leq\epsilon$.
-Because $r$ is isotropic, there must be a considerable number of ${\bf g^{\prime}}$ are closer to the decision boundary than the corresponding ${\bf g}$.
-Thus, for the ${\bf g}$ nearby the boundary, several ${\bf g^{\prime}}$ broken down the smoothness are detected.
+{\bf Isotropic Method:} In this method, $r$ is drawn from a Gaussian distribution and normalized to satisfy $||r||\leq\epsilon$.
 The formula of LSD is modified into: